robert-hh/micropython/docs/mimxrt/tutorial/intro.rst

 Deploying the firmware
 ----------------------

 Once you have the MicroPython firmware you need to load it onto your i.MXRT device.
 The exact procedure for these steps is highly dependent on the particular board and you will need to refer to its documentation for details.

 For Teensy 4.0 and 4.1 you have to use the built-in loader together with the PC loader provided by PJRC.
 The built-in loader will be activated by pushing the button on the board.
-Then you can uload the firmware with the command:
+Then you can upload the firmware with the command:

 teensy_loader_cli --mcu=imxrt1062 -v -w firmware.hex

-The IMXRT10xx-EVK have a second USB port connectted to a support MCU.
+The IMXRT10xx-EVK have a second USB port connected to a support MCU.
 Connecting that USB port to your PC will register a disk drive with the name of the board.
 Just copy the firmware.bin file to this drive.
 That will start the flashing procedure.
 You will know that the flash was complete, if that drive disappears and reappears.
 If you decided to install the very useful Segger open-SDA firmware on that sidekick MCU, then you have to use the debugger software to upload the IMXRT firmware.

 Serial prompt
 -------------